Managing agricultural plastics

 Bags and other plastic film

-In Wisconsin and other parts of the country, options for recycling silage bags, bale wrap, bunker silo covers and other plastic films are starting to emerge.
+In Wisconsin and other parts of the country, options for recycling silage bags, bale wrap, bunker silo covers and other plastic films are limited.
 The biggest challenge in recycling these materials is cleaning, collecting and transporting the film, which can then be processed and used in products such as plastic lumber and garbage bags.
 Recycling options are also developing for nursery pots and other more rigid plastics.
 Ask your suppliers about recycling options and let them know you would like to be able to recycle your used plastics.

 For now, send any plastics you cannot recycle to the landfill, rather than burning or burying them on your land.